alucky4416/lvusbrh2_measure_project/usbrh2_simulator_tinygo/README.md

 This firmware supports the following commands.

 * getrh:
 When the USBRH2 temperature and humidity acquisition command (getrh) is received, it returns simulated temperature and relative humidity data.
+CRC is always 0xFF.
 * serial, ver:
 For the serial number acquisition command (serial) and version information acquisition command (ver), it responds with simulated serial numbers and version information, respectively.
-* LED1, LED2:
+* led1, led2:
   Turn on/off LED on xiao-rp2040 (LED1 is D0, LED2 is D1)
 * echo, auto, heater and other:
 It does not respond to other commands such as echo, auto, or heater.
 always echo off, heater off, auto off.
-* status:
+* status, list, help:
 not supported, no response.

 ### Restrict